SirIle/es2017-sequelize-demo/README.md

 Also a tool like Sequel Pro can be used to connect to the database.
 The userid and password can be found from *config/sequelize.json*.

-## Things to do

-TODO:
--   Figure out a good hands-on change to the application